Huntsville State Park: History

 1936, the bond issue passed with more than four to one in favor of selling the bonds.

 The Combination Building built by the Civilian Conservation Corps.

 From 1937 to 1942, Civilian Conservation Corps (CCC) Company 1823(CV), an experienced company of African American World War I veterans, made initial improvements to the site, including construction of the combination building, the boat house, and the dam and spillway creating Lake Raven.
 The company also had to clear the future lake bed of standing timber before filling the lake and plant thousands of trees to replace the forest the logging industry had depleted.
 Other CCC projects in the park included a swimming platform, stone culverts, picnic areas, Lakeshore Road, a bridge, stone road-curbing, a well, water intake structure, and frame pump house.
 The spillway gave way after a 1940 flood and Lake Raven drained.
 This scuttled plans to build a bath house and cabins.

 CCC Companies 873 and 1827 were assigned to the area between 1933 and 1937 for firefighting and flood control.
 They also built unpaved roads within the park, which have mostly grown over.

 With the start of World War II, the CCC's work ended, but Works Progress Administration workers and prison laborers completed projects that included building roads and water and septic systems, allowing limited use of the park in summer months during the war.

 A private contractor began repairs on the dam in 1955 and it was completed in April, 1956.
 The Huntsville-Walker County Chamber of Commerce dedicated and opened Huntsville State Park to the public on Friday, May 18, 1956.

 Nature

 Animals

-White-tailed deer, raccoon, opossum, armadillo, eastern gray squirrel and fox squirrel live in the park.
+White-tailed deer, common raccoon, Virginia opossum, Mexican long-nosed armadillo, eastern gray squirrel and fox squirrel live in the park.
 218 species of birds have been documented either on the ground or flying over the park.
 Common species observed include black vulture, turkey vulture, American coot, red-bellied woodpecker, downy woodpecker, pileated woodpecker, blue jay, common crow, Carolina chickadee, brown-headed nuthatch, Carolina wren, eastern bluebird, pine warbler and northern cardinal.
 Lake Raven has redear sunfish, bluegill, flathead catfish, channel catfish, largemouth bass, yellow bass and white bass.
 Occasionally alligators have been spotted in the lake.

 Paddling and fishing are popular activities on Lake Raven.